fastlane/fastlane/README.md

 - Upload new builds (APKs)
 - Retrieve and edit metadata, such as title and description, for multiple languages
 - Upload the app icon, promo graphics and screenshots for multiple languages
-- Use the command line tool interactively or non-interactively
+- Have a local copy of the metadata in your git repository

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)